Glover-Lab-Tulane/Computational_Tutorials/10X_Seurat.md

-This documentation covers the secondary phase of the pipeline: processing raw sequencing data into gene-expression matrices using **10x Genomics Cell Ranger** and performing downstream Quality Control (QC) in **R/Seurat**.

----

 # Single-Cell RNA-Seq Pipeline: Cell Ranger to Seurat

 This workflow describes the transition from raw FASTQ files to a filtered Seurat object on the Cypress HPC.